oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The flow contains the following steps:

-(A) The resource server of Domain A requests a token for the protected resource in Domain B from the authorization server in Domain A. This specification does not cover this step.
+(A) The client in Domain A requests a token for the protected resource in Domain B from the authorization server in Domain A. This specification does not define this step.
 A profile of Token Exchange {{RFC8693}} may be used.

-(B) The authorization server (of Domain A) determines the authorization server (of Domain B).
-This could have been passed by the client, is statically maintained or dynamically resolved.
+(B) The authorization server of Domain A determines the authorization server of Domain B. This could have been passed by the client, is statically maintained or dynamically resolved.

-(C) Once the authorization server is determined a JWT authorization grant is issued internally.
+(C) Once the authorization server in Domain B is determined, the authorization server in Domain A issues a JWT authorization grant to itself.
 This reflects to [Token exchange](#token-exchange) of this specification and can be seen as an "internal token exchange".

-(D) The issued JWT authorization grant is presented to the authorization server of Domain B. This presentation happens between the authorization servers and authorization server A may be required to perform client authentication while doing so.
+(D) The authorization server in Domain A acts as a client and presents the JWT authorization grant to the authorization server of Domain B. This presentation happens between the authorization servers.
+Authorization server A may be required to perform client authentication while doing so.
+This reflects to [See [Access Token Request](#access-token-request)] of this specification.

-(E) The authorization server of Domain B returns an access token for access to the protected resource in Domain B to the authorization server in Domain A.
+(E) The authorization server of Domain B returns an access token for the protected resource in Domain B to the authorization server in Domain A.

-(F) The authorization server of Domain A returns that access token to the resource server in Domain A.
+(F) The authorization server of Domain A returns the access token to the client in Domain A.

-(G) The resource server in Domain A uses the received access token to access the protected resource in Domain B.
+(G) The client in Domain A uses the received access token to access the protected resource in Domain B.

 # Acknowledgements {#Acknowledgements}
 The editors would like to thank Joe Jubinski, Justin Richer, Aaron Parecki, Dean H. Saxe, and others (please let us know, if you've been mistakenly omitted) for their valuable input, feedback and general support of this work.